 While the majority of migrants pass through Bosaso, roughly 38 percent of migrants will depart form Djibouti, a second mainland African terminus of the Easter migration route.

 As is the case with its sprawling southern neighbour, COVID-19-induced border closures, movement restrictions and a crackdown on smugglers plying the route has stranded over 1,500 Ethiopian migrants in 25 different locations across the country as of April 2020.

-As fears of the virus increase and more and more people see their loved ones and neighbours become ill, migrants are being stigmatized as “transmitters of disease”.
+As fears of the virus increased and more and more people saw their loved ones and neighbours become ill, migrants were increasingly stigmatized as “transmitters of disease”.
 In the past they have been blamed for bringing cholera to Yemen.

-The economic fallout from COVID-19 has fallen particularly heavily on migrants in Egypt.
+The economic fallout from COVID-19 fell particularly heavily on migrants in Egypt.

 Their exact numbers are unknown but the possibility of work has drawn thousands of Sudanese, South Sudanese, Yemenis, Ethiopians, Eritreans and others to Cairo and Alexandrea in particular.